koedasha/hotpages/README.md

 # Hotpages

-__Hotpages is in alpha.
+__Hotpages is currently in pre-release.
 It likely has many bugs, but if you're interested, please give it a try.
 [Send feedback here](https://github.com/koedasha/hotpages/issues/new)__

 Static web site authoring with Ruby.